Willys Americar: Models

 Three variations — Speedway, DeLuxe and Plainsman — were offered, each with a coupe and sedan, plus a DeLuxe three-door woody wagon.
 USHCO/USB&F built a small run of station wagon bodies for Willys.
-Five examples were built on model 440 coup chassis in 1940, and a second group of five in 1941 on model 441 coupe chassis.
+Five examples were built on model 440 coupe chassis in 1940, and a second group of five in 1941 on model 441 coupe chassis.
 All wagons featured a single door on the driver's side and the belt line on the 1941 models differed from those built in 1940.

 Hot rod career

 Critical four-cylinder engine failures, lack of replacement and repair parts and the sheer lack of assistance from Willys turned many Americars into perfect targets for the nascent hot rod community - the Go Devil engine was replaced with many other alternatives, some weaker, some much stronger than the original specification.
-It became such a favorite that today a 100% stock Americar is a very rare find.
+It became so commonplace that today finding a stock Americar is rare.